ourmaninamsterdam/event-em/README.md

 ## Benefits

 * Creates a central listening point for app states.
-* Avoids callback spaghetti and helps you create loosely-coupled apps by listening for events, rather than passing callbacks.
+* Avoids callback spaghetti and helps you create loosely-coupled apps by listening for events, rather than deeply nesting callbacks.
-* Assists in creating ignorant, modular functions.
+* Increases app modularity.

 ## Example usage - AJAX